liaoyuhua/pretrained-time-series-model/README.md

-# Train a time series model like BERT
+# Train a pretrained time series model like BERT

-An illustration of how to train a time series pretrained model like BERT.
+An illustration of how to train a pretrained time series model like BERT.

 ---
 **Principles:**